mairasamary/blockpy-server/README.md

 And then modify their contents to match your server's settings.

+You'll need to create a `static/public/` folder to host any large static public files, like the videos from the Bakery curriculum.

 The instructions below are how we used to setup the server.
 They're relatively up-to-date as of the time of this writing, but they are the old-fashioned way.